 Moderator: Thank you.
 The next question is from the line of Rahul Jain from Goldman Sachs.
+Please go ahead.

-Please go crores, so can you give me further split between within EEB what is the group slippages and what is the individual that is one and second is within the non EEB which segment would be contributing to the slippages?
+Rahul Jain: Just to start with the slippages so Sunil EEB you said about 700 crores and the residual is 400 crores, so can you give me further split between within EEB what is the group slippages and what is the individual that is one and second is within the non EEB which segment would be contributing to the slippages?

-Rahul Jain: Just to start with the slippages so Sunil EEB you said about 700 crores and the residual is 400 is in the proportion of the portfolio that we have.
+Sunil Samdani: So, firstly the overall slippages in the EEB in Q4 was 730 crores split I will get it, but broadly it is in the proportion of the portfolio that we have.
 The non EEB slippages is 388 odd crores and if I have to break it into the four key components the SEL (small enterprise loan) which is part of our Commercial Banking here that stands at 66 crores as gross slippages and the recovery is 18 crores, so the net slippages is 48 crores.
 SME which is the BBG and the MMG together the gross slippages was 68 crores, recovery was 49 crores.
 This was more technical in nature that is why the slippages and recoveries both are higher.
 Housing finance because of the disruptions for one and a half months that we saw we had again a technical slippage of 231 crores and the recovery of 191 crores.
-So, because of that transformation we had one month of slippages, but it again came back to normal cy in the next month.
+So, because of that transformation we had one month of slippages, but it again came back to normalcy in the next month.
 The Retail is the balance small amount.
+Rahul Jain: And this 191 is already part of upgradation and recoveries in this quarter within housing?
+Sunil Samdani: Yes.